hashgraph/hedera-improvement-proposal/HIP/hip-28.md

 | Topic | Creation of a new Topic|

-Policy Engine executing the Workflow can freely create HCS Topics as required to allocate for logical or any other groupping of the messages as deemed necessary (and as defined) by the Policy authors.
+Policy Engine executing the Workflow can freely create HCS Topics as required to allocate for logical or any other grouping of the messages as deemed necessary (and as defined) by the Policy authors.
 To acheive traceability, whenever a new HCS Topic gets created by the Policy Engine two almost identical messages get posted into the 'current' and the newly created Topics to provide a link between them.
-The structure of these messages is presented below, they differ in the value of the `parentId` field which would be `null` for the message directed to 'current' topic, and contain the 'current' topic ID in the message posted into the newly created on.
+The structure of these messages is presented below.
+They differ in the value of the `parentId` field which would be `null` for the message directed to 'current' topic, and contain the 'current' topic ID in the message posted into the newly created one.

 ```
 export interface TopicMessageBody extends MessageBody {